Dunosis/dunosis-documentation/docs/code/devops/twenty-crm.md

 # Installing Twenty CRM on Hetzner

 This guide walks you through deploying [Twenty CRM](https://github.com/TwentyHQ/twenty-docker) on a Hetzner server.
-It assumes you have already completed the [basic Hetzner server setup](hetzner-server-setup.md) with Docker and NGINX Proxy Manager installed.
+It assumes you have already completed the [Coolify + Hetzner Deployment](hetzner-server-setup.md) with Docker and NGINX Proxy Manager installed.

 ## Prerequisites